farahchaabani1/farahchaabani1/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Farah and I'm a Student in Advanced Robotics and Artificial Intelligence, from Tunisia❤️</h2>

 ###